Odhynn/Naerk/content/Countries/Korhond.md

 When the most serious challenges of the Wail and the goblins were over, the Northmen emerged stronger than ever.
 This, combined with the recent alliances, led to the creation and establishment of the [[Vølrad]], the battle through which territorial and other disputes in Fervolosh are settled. [[Torniv]], the Stone House remains to this day the most important cultural place of Korhond and marks its unification in dire times, as well as its glorious history.

+Hardships, adversities and skirmishes in the North with all sorts of two-legged or four-legged adversaries are daily, and only those accustomed to such a life can stay there for long.